International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 - Required: link to project on GitHub or other public source repository
 - Optional: link to project website, if it exists
 - Required: checkbox to ensure submitter understands the project license would need to follow the [IDSA IP Policy](./IP_Policy.md) if accepted
--	Required: checkbox to ensure submitter understands they would be giving the project trademarks and accounts to IDSA if accepted
 -	Required: a short description of alignment to IDSA
 -	Required: comparison with similar projects
 -	Required: link to the public roadmap (This could be in any format - documentation, GitHub issues, project boards etc. The requirement is simply that there should be some public documentation of the future direction and goals of the project)